s-xiang/git-meta/README.md

 `---------------------`  `--------`  `--------`
 ```

-If Bob pushes first, the result will be the state described above.
-If Jill
+If Bob pushes first, the result will be the state described in the previous
-pushes after Bob, her sub-repo pushes (neither of which are fast-forwardable)
+diagram.
+If Jill pushes after Bob, her sub-repo pushes (neither of which are
-will fail, and her meta-repo push will be rejected (though her client should
+fast-forwardable) will fail, and her meta-repo push will be rejected (though
-not attempt it anyway).
-This is an expected scenario.
-But what if they go at
+her client should not attempt it anyway).
+This is the expected scenario.
+But
-the same time; Bob's push to `a` and Jill's push to `b` succeed, while Bob's
+what if they go at the same time?
+Say that Bob's push to `a` and Jill's push to
-push to `b`, and Jill's push to `a` fail:
+`b` succeed, while Bob's push to `b`, and Jill's push to `a` fail:

 ```
 Bob's local                       Jill's local